 Many candidates have experienced delight at finding their ideal job, followed by frustration at a complex, long-winded application process.
 But it doesn’t have to be this way.

 With hybrid working embraced by many businesses, many candidates now expected that the first interview won’t be in person; it’ll be by phone or video.
-But remote or hybrid interviews need to be managed and organised slightly differently from those held in-person.
-To ensure interviews are organised smoothly, both candidates and employers need to be reassured that meeting dates will be made and kept.
+But remote or hybrid interviews need to be managed and organized slightly differently from those held in-person.
+To ensure interviews are organized smoothly, both candidates and employers need to be reassured that meeting dates will be made and kept.

 6. Hiring: creating a positive experience